 For Flight clusters running on OpenStack, you need to contact the administration team who gave you your OpenStack account.
 They are usually helpful and friendly people, so try and explain what you want to do as clearly and concisely as possible.
 If you are having problems accessing the cluster once it’s launched, remember that you can always do a few trial runs on AWS first, just to make sure you’ve got the hang of it - the Flight software is the same, whatever platform it’s running on.

 While Flight Solo provides single-user clusters, the Enterprise version of Flight can deploy shared, persistent, multi-user clusters very similar to on-premise HPC facilities.
 Multi-user environments are deployed on-demand to customer requirements - contact one of our local resellers for information.

 How much does it cost?¶

 Alces Flight Compute is an open-source software appliance and is freely available to users, released under the General Public License (GPL) - please see the Alces Flight EULA for details.
-The team at Alces package both a Solo Community version which is free to use, and a commercially supported Solo Professional version which customers can buy to get access to more features and professional assistance.
+The team at Alces package both a Solo Community version which is free to use, and a commercially supported Solo Professional version which customers can buy to get access to professional assistance.
 Alces also provide multi-user clusters based on the Flight Enterprise version for both on-premise and public-cloud platforms - if you enjoy using Flight Compute Solo, contact Alces for more information on how you can buy your own multi-user environment.

 You are likely to incur infrastructure costs from your platform provider (i.e. AWS, or your local OpenStack team) if you are running your cluster using their compute resources.
 This documentation will highlight the configuration points that can effect how much you might be charged, but a full cost estimate for your work is outside the scope of Flight documentation.
 The AWS Research Cloud Programme has a list of useful tips on getting started using the AWS public cloud.